wedge22/wedge22/README.md

 - 👋 Hi, I’m @wedge22
-- 👀 I’m interested in Splunk, Ansible, Cribl and Python and basically getting data and doing something useful with it.
+- 👀 I’m interested in Splunk, Ansible, Open Telemetry and Python and basically getting data and doing something useful with it.
-- 🌱 I have recently passed the CKA exam.
+- 🌱 I enjoy learning new technologies
-- 📫 How to reach me, use this email wedge22@tutanota.com
+- 📫 How to reach me, use this email ksh78@pm.me

 <!---
 wedge22/wedge22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.